BigDataBoutique/elasticsearch-monitoring/README.md

 * NUMBER_OF_REPLICAS - number of replicas for indices created on the monitoring server.
 Default is 1
 * ES_METRICS_MONITORING_AUTH_TOKEN - X-Auth-Token header value if required for the target cluster
 * ES_METRICS_CLOUD_PROVIDER - either 'Amazon Elasticsearch' or 'Elastic Cloud' or not provided
+* ES_USERNAME and ES_PASSWORD - if applicable, for authenticating against the source cluster

 You can also set polling interval (10 seconds by default) and a prefix for the index name.
 See the script for more details.